-About the Artist: Since 2011 Welin has had a great passion for graffiti art and street art, and has decorated everything from large walls for businesses and individuals, to facades, trucks, homes, institutions, and offices.
-Welin draws inspiration from things happening in our society and likes to mix graffiti with traditional art, giving it a different expression.
+About the Artist: Since 2011 Welin has had a great passion for graffiti art and street art and has decorated everything from large walls to facades, trucks, homes, institutions, and offices.
+He draws inspiration from things happening in society and likes to mix graffiti with traditional art, giving it a different expression.
 He paired two species for this mural, chosen for “their beautiful color and their similarities.”